premchander-revature/interviewquestions/Java Automation/api-testing-IS.md

 ---

-3. What are the benifits of Automated API Testing?
+3. What are the benefits of Automated API Testing?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)